tino/pyFirmata/README.rst

 =========
-arduPython
+pyFirmata
 =========

-arduPython is a Python interface for the `Firmata`_ protocol.
+pyFirmata is a Python interface for the `Firmata`_ protocol.
 It is fully compatible with Firmata 2.1, and has some functionality of version 2.2.
 It runs on Python 2.7, 3.6 and 3.7.